 One of the widest beaches in San Diego, South Mission Beach is a popular spot for outdoor sports such as sand volleyball with several nets already set up, over-the-line beach softball, and a couple of adjacent basketball courts for a pick-up game.

-It also features one of the best spots for fishing.
+South Mission Beach Park also features one of the best spots for fishing.
 You’ll spot people casting from the jetty as they watch the boats passing in and out through Mission Bay’s Entrance Channel.
-There is even a series of shipwrecks about a half-mile off the coast creating an artificial reef that’s a fun destination for divers.
+There is even a series of shipwrecks about a half-mile off the coast, creating an artificial reef that’s a fun destination for divers.

 South Mission Beach is also frequented by seasoned local surfers who know how to rip.
 This is not a good spot for novice surfers, as the jetty can make conditions unsafe.
 Local surfers are also quite protective of this break, so adhere to the lineup if you decide to join in the fun.
 (There’s good surf over by Santa Clara Street in Mission Beach as well.)

 Swimming is also good on South Mission Beach.
 Just keep an eye on those black and yellow checkered flags that designate swim areas, and watch for frequent rip tides.
 Sticking closer to shore or swimming near a lifeguard tower is the best bet for weak swimmers.